jjcanell77/LADP--EFC/Instructions.md

 ```

 ### Register the database context
-Next the we will register the DbContext using dependency injection (DI) in our main program which will provide the services to our controllers using the AddDbContext method as shown below.
+There a couple of ways to accomplish this, but for this project we will be  registering the DbContext using `dependency injection (DI)` in our main program.
+This in turn will provide the services to our controllers using the `AddDbContext` method as shown in the example below.
 With DI, we are able to create a DbContext instance for each request and dispose of it when that request terminates.
 - You should be adding this to your `Program.cs` to look something like:
 ```
 builder.Services.AddDbContext<DataContext>(options =>